smastrom/vue-use-fixed-header/README.md

 ### Different viewports

-If at different viewports your header is not fixed/sticky anymore (or it is hidden), functionalities are automatically disabled and enabled again if needed.
+If at different viewports your header is not fixed/sticky anymore (or it is hidden), functionalities are automatically disabled and enabled again when needed.

+Disabling functionalities means that the header will behave as you're not using `useFixedHeader` at all.

 So feel free to have code like this: